pingcap/ossinsight/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F680 Feature Request"
-about: As a user, I want to request a New Feature on the product.
+about: As a user, I want to request a new feature on the product.
 title: ""
 labels: type/feature
 assignees: ''